-If you selected Manual, a settings summary screen will appear.
+If you select Manual, a settings summary screen will appear.
 Write down the security key and enter this on your wireless clients.
-Click OK to finish.
+Click Wireless Status to finish.
 This will take you to the Wireless Status screen.
+Skip to the bottom of the next page.

 PIN: Select this option to use PIN method.
-In order to use this method you must know the wireless client's eight digit PIN.
-Click Connect.
+In order to use this method you must know the wireless client's 8 digit PIN and click Connect.